 - Conduct and present to the Board an annual performance self-evaluation of the Committee.

 - Monitor developments in rules and regulations consistent with the purpose of the Committee and make appropriate and timely changes to the duties performed by the Committee.

 - At least annually, review this Charter and recommend any proposed changes to the Board for approval.

 - Perform other duties and responsibilities that are consistent with the purpose of the Committee and assigned to the Board under the provisions of any compensation or employee benefit plan, or that the Committee otherwise deems appropriate.

-- Annually review the compensation and benefits of Board members.
+- Periodically review the compensation and benefits of Board members.